 ) with the Chief County Assessment Officer upon their return home.

 Disabled Veterans’ Standard Homestead Exemption

-This exemption provides a reduction in taxable value of a property owned by a veteran with a service-connected disability ($2,500 exemption for disability of 50% to 70% or $5,000 exemption over 70%).
+This exemption provides a reduction in taxable value of a property owned by a veteran with a service-connected disability ($2,500 exemption for disability of 30% or more but less than 50%, $5,000 exemption for disability of 50% to 69% and exempt for over 70%).
 An annual application (Form PTAX-342

 ) must be filed with the Chief County Assessment Officer.